 (c) Capital assets are recorded at historical cost and include land, buildings and building improvements, and furniture and equipment over \$5,000.
 The costs of normal maintenance and repairs that do not add value to the asset are not capitalized.
 Major outlays for capital assets are capitalized as the projects are constructed and transferred to the appropriate asset category upon completion.
-Capital assets are depreciated using the straight-line method over the following estimated useful lives:
+Land is not depreciated, however the other capital assets are depreciated using the straight-line methodover the following estimated useful lives: